 California Doubling: The deserts of southern California doubles as medieval England, circa 1300 AD.
 This is obvious when Ash heads off to get the Necronomicon and rides past the Vasquez Rocks.

-Army of Darkness originally had a more downbeat and depressing ending - after defeating the Army of Darkness the wise men presented Ash with a sleeping potion and advise him to drink an exact number of drops that will allow him to sleep for the next few centuries until he awakens in his own time.
+The ending was originally much more downbeat - after defeating the Army of Darkness the wise men presented Ash with a sleeping potion and advise him to drink an exact number of drops that will allow him to sleep for the next few centuries until he awakens in his own time.
 After being sealed up in a cave by King Arthur's knights, Ash gets distracted and takes too many drops of the sleeping potion, causing him to wake up after the Apocalypse and finding himself trapped in a wasteland, screaming in impotent madness.
 The producers disliked this ending as they felt it did not mesh well with the overall tone of the film, so the S-Mart ending replaced it.
-The original ending was used in some releases of the film overseas,
+The original ending was used in some releases of the film overseas.

 No Export for You: The sole DVD release to include fully remastered footage of the extended material is available only in Region 3 (Asia) coding.
 All US and European releases use the same terrible-looking VHS transfer for the extra scenes.
 Copies are inexpensive and easy enough to find online, but a region-free DVD player is needed to watch it.
 The quality of the Director's Cut footage has been noticeably improved with Shout!
 Factory's 2015 release of the film on Blu-Ray.